FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/user-context.rst

 .. note::

-    This concept basically executes a "preflight request" ("preflight" was term was chosen here because it's a request prior to the real request which is also done for `CORS requests`_ which is where we borrowed the term from) and decorates the real master request with an additional ``X-User-Context-Hash``
+    This concept basically executes a "preflight request" ("preflight" as term was chosen here because it's a request prior to the real request which is also done for `CORS requests`_ which is where we borrowed the term from) and decorates the real master request with an additional ``X-User-Context-Hash``